Small Business

 Protect your business interests with LegalShield

-Understanding the differences between a corp vs. LLC and weighing them is important for making informed decisions, like your business designation or the best state for your incorporation.
+Understanding the differences between a corp vs. LLC is important for making informed decisions, like your business designation or the best state for your incorporation.

 As you begin operations, you’ll probably need legal advice.
-If you aren’t sure what to include in your LLC’s operating agreement, try one of the LegalShield small business plans.
+Try one of the LegalShield small business plans.
 We connect you with lawyers who can provide professional advice on an unlimited number of business legal matters.
-Instead of paying an exorbitant hourly rate, you’ll pay a monthly subscription fee.
 Choose one of our legal plans for businesses, and get started today!

 An LLC is a limited liability company, which is an unincorporated business.
 It is not a corporation or corporate entity.